LL782/LL782/.github/ISSUE_TEMPLATE/general_purpose.md

 ---
-name: Custom Issue
+name: General purpose
-about: 'General purpose task tracking '
+about: 'For task tracking and idea capture'
 title: Do a thing
 labels: ''
 assignees: LL782
+milestone: 'Get data visiblity'

 ---